-I.Fish Aides shall refer to the Texas A&M Student Government Association's freshman program.
+SECTION I. Fish Aides shall refer to the Texas A&M Student Government Association's freshman program

-III.
+ARTICLE III.
 ADMISSIONS GUIDELINES

-I. Fish Aides shall be made up of a total of forty (40) freshman.
+SECTION I. Fish Aides shall be made up of a total of forty (40) freshman.

-II.
-Fish Aides shall grant interviews to applicants based on the following criteria:
+SECTION II.
+Fish Aides shall grant interviews to applicants based on the following criteria.

-- a.
-Professionalism of resume and ability to follow application instructions - b.
-Prior leadership and extracurricular experience - C. Willingness and intent to serve the student body
+(a) Professionalism of resume and ability to follow application instructions

+- (b) Prior leadership and extracurricular experience - (c) Willingness and intent to serve the student body
-Senate Bill S.B.
-68-82 - Page 3 of 3 Further Certified

-Aaron Mitchell Speaker of the Senate

-- III.
+SECTION III.
 Fish Aides members shall be granted interviews at the discretion of the Fish Aides Executive Staff.
-Once all applicants are interviewed, the Director of Fish Aides shall select the forty (40) applicants. - a.
-Once members are selected, they shall assume membership within Fish Aides are to attend a preferencing informational to learn about the committee, commission or branch they can serve under - i.A director or officer, or their proxy, from each committee, commission or branch which receives a freshman aide shall be invited to the informational - b.
-A dual system will then be issued to the freshmen to select the preference the committee, commission or branch they wish to serve, and to the directors or officers receiving an aide to preference the aide(s) they wish to receive - .Based off the results to the preferencing system, the freshmen will be appointed to a committee, commission or branch. - i.
-The directors will be informed of the freshman chosen to serve their committee, commission or branch c.
-Fish Aides shall execute their normal duties of office hours, participate in development, and perform duties of the organization under the direction of the Fish Aides Executive Staff
+Once all applicants are interviewed, the Director of Fish Aides shall select the forty (40) applicants

+(a) Once members are selected, they shall assume membership within Fish Aides are to attend a preferencing informational to learn about the committee, commission or branch they can serve under

+(1) A director or officer, or their proxy, from each committee, commission or branch which receives a freshman aide shall be invited to the informational

+(b) A dual system will then be issued to the freshmen to select the preference the committee, commission or branch they wish to serve, and to the directors or officers receiving an aide to preference the aide(s) they wish to receive.
+Based off the results to the preferencing system, the freshmen will be appointed to a committee, commission or branch.

+(1) The directors will be informed of the freshman chosen to serve their committee, commission or branch

+(c) Fish Aides shall execute their normal duties of office hours, participate in development, and perform duties of the organization under the direction of the Fish Aides Executive Staff.

-IV.
+ARTICLE IV.
 AUTHORITY AND ENFORCEMENT

-I.The primary responsibility for the enforcement of this Act shall fall to the Student Body President, Speaker Pro-Tempore of the Student Senate and the Chief Justice of the Judicial Court.
+SECTION I. The primary responsibility for the enforcement of this Act shall fall to the Student Body President, Speaker Pro-Tempore of the Student Senate and the Chief Justice of the Judicial Court.